Processes

 1.2 Simple somatic mutation

 Simple somatic mutations are inferred from DNA-seq or microarray data.
 We keep them in a MAF (https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) formatted file.
 The first 32 columns are necessary here.
 The genome coordinate can be ensembl GRCh37, GRCh38, UCSC hg19, hg38.
-Hugo symbols are corrected if a symbol cannot be mapped to an entrez id but an entrez id can be mapped to a symbol.
+Hugo symbols are corrected if a symbol can not be mapped to an entrez id but an entrez id can be mapped to a symbol.
 And the entrez ids are corrected in the similar way.
 For some datasets there are no entrez ids supplied.
 We map the symbols to hgnc_symbol, external_synonym, entrezgene_accession, ensembl_gene_id (see them in biomaRt) sequentially and treat the first mapping results as standard symbols.

 1.3 Gene fusion